 If your employer wants specific information from your doctor, ask your employer to put their request in writing.
 If a doctor’s letter is required, your employer should be prepared to pay any fees involved.

-Not necessarily.
+Possibly, but not necessarily.
 Your employer’s duty to accommodate doesn't protect you from being let go.
 If your disability prevents you from performing your job, your employer may have no choice.

 For example, say you’re an airline pilot.
 You have an accident that leaves you blind in one eye.
 Now you’re no longer qualified, by aviation law, to perform the job.
 No accommodation by your employer would change that.